Academics | Movement Science and Education | Biobehavioral SciencesSkip to content Skip to main navigation

 We are very unique in that we approach the study of movement from a multi-disciplinary perspective.
 There is an emphasis on the scientific and theoretical core of physiology, behavioral science, neural bases of movement control, pedagogy.
 The program’s focus is on the practical applications of science and theory in the laboratory, clinic, school and community.

-Today we continue to excel in graduate education and research in the sub-disciplines of Kinesiology, including Applied (Exercise) Physiology, Motor Learning and Control, Physical Education and Occupational Therapy.
+Today we continue to excel in graduate education and research in the sub-disciplines of Kinesiology, including Applied (Exercise) Physiology, Motor Learning and Control, and Physical Education.

 Each of these Movement Science and Education specialties has five components: